 Member of the Seimas 1996-2000

-Member of the Parliamentary Group for the Relations with Tibet.
+Member of the Parliamentary Group for the Relations with the USA.

-Member of the Parliamentary Group for the Relations with Taiwan.
+A member of the Parliamentary Group for the Relations with Tibet.